gwongwen/solar_pi0_ws_otaa/01-hardware/README_HARD.md

+# Solar Pi Platter board: A Li-Ion charger Solar or USB with PMIC/RTC

-# Description of Solar Pi Platter board
+## Description of Solar Pi Platter board

 The Solar Pi Platter is a versatile expansion board for the Raspberry Pi Zero W computers that provides power from a single-cell rechargeable Lithium-Ion battery, additional peripherals including analog inputs, PWM outputs, USB ports and optional hardwired ethernet.
 A real-time clock allows for scheduled power cycling.
 Dual charging sources support both low-impedance devices like common USB chargers and high-impedance devices like solar panels.
 The Solar Pi Platter allows the Pi Zero to be used in a wide variety of applications ranging from solar-powered remote data acquisition systems to battery-backed file servers.
 See more and buy: http://danjuliodesigns.com/products/solar_pi_platter.html

-# Features of Solar Pi Platter board
+## Features of Solar Pi Platter board

     - Single-cell Lithium-Ion battery management system supplying up to 10W power at 5V
     - Low impedance charging input with Un-interruptible Power Supply (UPS) functionality